clody/cocos2dx-json/README.md

 Demo
 ===========
 There is a test project in test folder, it supports iOS and android.
-If you want other platform, do it yourself.

 NOTE
 ===========